Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Characterizing Bounded Product Depth Monotone Formulas

-We claim that $B$ is a valid baggy elimination tree of product depth $\Delta$ for $H$.
+We claim that $B$ is a valid baggy elimination tree of BET-depth $\Delta$ for $H$.
 For any edge $\{i, j\} \in E(H)$, in the initial tree (Refer Figure~\ref{fig:lift}, Part~(a)), the corresponding leaf in $T$ is a descendant of both $t_i$ and $t_j$, implying $t_i$ and $t_j$ must also be in an ancestor-descendant relationship.
 We will now prove our earlier claim about the root bag.
 Suppose the root bag is empty and has more than one child.
 Let $u$ and $v$ be two vertices of $H$ in two distinct children of the root.
 Observe that all vertices adjacent to $u$ or $v$ in $H$ are in the respective subtrees.
 So there is not path between $u$ and $v$ in $H$, which contradicts the assumption that $H$ is connected.

-We claim the product depth of $T$ is at most $\Delta$.
+We claim the BET-depth of $T$ is at most $\Delta$.
 A non-pendant vertex $i$ of $H$ appears in multiple leaves in $T$, forcing its $t_i$ to be the LCA of distinct leaves in $B$, which must correspond to a multiplication gate.
 Therefore, any leaf in $B$ that corresponds to an input gate can only contain pendant vertices in $H$.
-So the product depth of $B$ is bounded by the product depth of $\mathcal{F}$.
+So the BET-depth of $B$ is bounded by the product depth of $\mathcal{F}$.